-The Town of Cedarburg, Wisconsin's responses to the findings identified in our audit are described below.
-The Town of Cedarburg, Wisconsin's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+Government Auditing Standards requires the auditor to perform limited procedures on the Town of Cedarburg, Wisconsin's responses to the findings identified in our audit are described below.
+The Town of Cedarburg, Wisconsin's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the responses.